Who's Behind Listverse?

 The most money ever paid for a stag beetle was around $90,500 in 1999.
 The purchaser, a 36-year-old company president, bought it at Wakuwaku Land, a Tokyo specialty shop.

 The beetle was worth so much due to its size.
 The average stag beetle reaches about 5.1 centimeters (2 in) in length, but the one in question was about 7.6 centimeters (3 in), making it rare and desirable to collectors.
-It’s unlikely that another specimen will sell for more money because breeders have since found a method of producing these insects more frequently.
+It’s unlikely that another specimen will sell for more money because breeders have since found a more productive method for producing these insects.

 In 2008, a Fort Lauderdale, Florida, family lost their beloved golden Labrador, Sir Lancelot, so they froze his DNA.
 That’s not what most people do when a pet passes away.
 Then again, most people can’t afford to spend $155,000 to have their pets cloned, either.